Peer effects in multi-layer networks: evidence from financial behavior

 Type Working Paper

 Abstract Using social network data from Facebook, we show that earnings announcements made by firms located in counties with higher investor social network centrality attract more attention from both retail and institutional investors.
 For such firms, the immediate price and volume reactions to earnings announcements are stronger, and post-announcement drift is weaker.
 Such firms have lower post-announcement persistence of return volatility but higher persistence in investor attention and trading volume.
 These effects are stronger for small firms, firms with poor analyst and media coverage, and for stocks with salient returns.
-Our evidence suggests a dual role of social networks---they facilitate the incorporation of public information into prices, but also trigger persistent excessive trading.
+Our evidence suggests a dual role of social networks-they facilitate the incorporation of public information into prices, but also trigger persistent excessive trading.

 URL https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3824022